Skip to main content

 • As a separate Helm release using the apisix/apisix-ingress-controller chart.

-The installation command in the Getting Started tutorial deploys APISIX Ingress Controller together with APISIX in a single Helm release.
-In this setup, the ingress controller pod runs alongside the APISIX gateway pod, but only one Helm release (apisix) appears in helm ls.
+The installation command in the Getting Started tutorial uses the current APISIX umbrella chart after confirming that it includes Ingress Controller chart 1.3.0 or a later compatible version.
+It deploys the controller together with APISIX in a single Helm release.
+The ingress controller pod runs alongside the APISIX gateway pod, but only one Helm release (apisix) appears in helm ls.

 Alternatively, you can deploy the APISIX Ingress Controller independently from APISIX as a separate Helm release.
 The following example command shows how to install the APISIX Ingress Controller as a separate release: